polkadot-developers/polkadot-docs/tutorials/interoperability/xcm-channels/para-to-system.md

     To perform this conversion, you can also use the **"Para ID" to Address** section in [Substrate Utilities](https://www.shawntabrizi.com/substrate-js-utilities/).

-### Step 2 - Create Establish Channel with System Extrinsic
+### Create Establish Channel with System Extrinsic

 1. In Polkadot.js Apps, connect to the relay chain, navigate to the **Developer** dropdown and select the **Extrinsics** option